 Whether you’re using iOS or Android, download the mobile app of Discord to check in with your teams and clans–say, if you’re making plans to make a raid or engage in a prearranged competition.
 As well as keeping you entertained during long commutes and breaks at work, the mobile version can also be set up to receive notifications–which means you won’t be disturbed during your gameplay.

 A little-known secret about Discord is that it has a server dedicated to sharing all of the best gaming giveaways and deals going on.
 Aptly named the Giveaways Channel, the channel is a place where users share their findings to allow everyone the opportunity to get their hands on some free loot.

 Of course, proper etiquette suggests that if you find something special by yourself, you share it with the rest of the community.

 While the idea of bots might conjure up images of spammy and annoying technology, the bots on Discord can be used to make your overall experience more fun.

 Some bots play music, while others will help you connect to more appropriate channels.
 Of course, you’ll need to do some homework to discover which ones are best for you.
 Thankfully, as a thriving community exists around the app, you won’t have to do much Googling to discover a whole range of them.

 While it might sound like a bit of a dated reference, the pager feature on the app will allow you to broadcast a message to all of your friends.

-Obviously, this is particularly useful if you want to make everyone aware of new rules you’d like to be adopted on your server.
-Maybe a new game has been released and you don’t want to risk spoiling it for others, so you ask that everyone avoid discussing it openly.
+Obviously, this is particularly useful if you want to make everyone aware of new rules you’d like adopted on your server.
+Maybe a new game has been released, and you don’t want to risk spoiling it for others, so you ask that everyone avoid discussing it openly.
 Of course, you can page individual users if you want to ask them a specific question that is best addressed privately.